God's Wisdom brings hearts and spirits

 The beginning of wisdom is understanding

-that any man who thinks himself wise in
+that any man (or woman) who thinks himself wise in

-Truth is, most of us have a few areas of our
+his own eyes... is more likely a fool.
+The truth is, most of us have at least of few areas of our

-life that we are prone to cling onto our foolishness.
+life which are prone to cling to foolishness.

 Thankfully, there is much wisdom to be gained in

-I have had the joy of sharing with family, friends
+I have had the joy of sharing these daily thoughts with family, friends

 online as my way of expressing gratitude to